annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

 I've visited Rudas, Gellért and Széchenyi.
 My favorite is Széchenyi.
-Any travel guide or language book about Budapest will have a photo of Széchenyi on its cover.
+Any travel guide or language book about Budapest will have a photo of Széchenyi on its cover and its easy to see why.
 It's very touristy, but definitely a must do.

 Gellért is located in a beautiful old hotel.
-Most of the baths are inside.
+Most of the baths are indoors.

 Rudas has an old and new section.
 The new section includes a roof top thermal pool that overlooks the Danube.